 Raj's Story

 Raj joined Watsi on March 12th, 2013.
-Six years ago, Raj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Raj's most recent donation traveled 8,200 miles to support Daniel, a bright 10-year-old student from Ethiopia, to fund hypospadias treatment so he can grow up healthy and return to school.
+Seven years ago, Raj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Raj's most recent donation traveled 1,900 miles to support Christopher, a 12-year-old boy from Haiti, to fund heart surgery.

 Impact